phylum-dev/cli/docs/commands/phylum_history.md

 # View the analysis results of a historical job
 $ phylum history 338ea79f-0e82-4422-9769-4e583a84599f

-# View a list of analysis runs for the 'sample' project
+# View a list of analysis runs for the `sample` project
 $ phylum history --project sample
 ```